 One cold night in Kansas in the year 1959, all four members of the Clutter family were brutally murdered in their home.
 Each member was found in different rooms, tied up with fatal gunshot wounds to the head.
 There was little evidence to suggest a motive, let alone any suspects.

-His groundbreaking nonfiction novel In Cold Blood details the crime from beginning to end in great detail.
+His groundbreaking nonfiction book In Cold Blood details the crime from beginning to end.
 It was an instant success and became the second-best-selling true crime novel in history.

 Here is the story of the murder in just 3 lessons:

 - The murder of the Clutter family was tragic and horrific.

 - The killers made the mistake of returning to Kansas for a con job and that’s when, with the help of the memory of an inmate, the police caught them.

 - The men quickly found there was no money in the home and the situation got brutal fast.